checkdam/checkdam.github.io/_posts/2025-05-20-free-website.md

 Buy your choosen domain (with [Ionos](https://www.ionos.co.uk/) if you haven't already) - they have good admin pages and dns updates quickly

-Optional: setup a google account for your new domain to keep things seperate.
+Optional: set up a Google account for your new domain to keep things seperate.

 ### Github

-Make an account at github with your domain:  [my example](https://github.com/checkdam)
+Make an account at GitHub with your domain:  [my example](https://github.com/checkdam)

 Go to [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) it is maintained, simple and give you a blog with SEO, social etc very for little work.